 Twitter has been touted as a news-sharing website, but businesses are finding new ways to promote their wares and their services on the network.
 Twitter is great for connecting with influential people, and a RT or endorsement from a powerful figure in a certain field can do wonders for follower counts and potential clients.
 It is widely stated that businesses have not yet harnessed the true power of Twitter as a marketing resource, with its convenient hashtags, integrated media posts and millions of daily users.

 While these sites may be the headline grabbers, all department heads, CEOs and MDs should stray off the beaten path and be pro-active about keeping on top of social media trends.
 Other networks are also coming to prominence and making their mark on the world of digital communications and marketing.
 It would be a big mistake – and one that is committed often – to think that just knowing what Facebook is and having a company Twitter account is enough.

 Pinterest has won numerous breakthrough awards for its innovative design, and it offers companies the ability to share graphic representations of their services, or simply to share content their client base might find interesting.
 Tumblr is a microblogging site which tends to attract a younger crowd and is ideal for the brands with a younger demographic.
 Google+, though often toted as one of the main social networks that businesses should be using, is starting to find its feet after it failed to hit the ground running when it launched.
 The social media outlook for 2013 is simple: engage with social networks, or be ignored by masses of potential clients.

 About the author

-Scott Dylan is a specialist in all things digital.
-He has worked alongside some of the most famous brands in the world in order to optimise web campaigns and generate astonishing results.
+Specialist in all things digital, Scott Dylan has worked alongside some of the most famous brands in the world in order to optimise web campaigns and generate astonishing results.
 From PPC to SEO via social media and content marketing, the web consultant has occupied the digital sphere for eleven years and can help to enhance any web campaign.